codecygen/015_To-Do-List-Mongoose-Update/README.md

 To create new custom list, simply type, localhost:3000/myCustomList

-myCustomList can be anything that comes to in your mind.
+myCustomList can be anything that comes to your mind.
 System will create a new link for it.